 At Rose Kallor, LLP, we strive to provide the best and most advanced legal services to our clients.
 The Firm is considered to lead its field in public sector law.
 We are innovative, progressive and enthusiastic lawyers, counselors, litigators and teachers.
 Our services are provided in a friendly, personalized and hands-on approach to maximize our clients' understanding of the law and how to apply it to daily operations.

 Rose Kallor was formed by Michael J. Rose, Esq. and Robin B. Kallor, Esq. in 2007 with a strong and powerful legal team behind them.
 Attorney Rose has worked for over 20 years providing legal services to public sector clients.
 The primary focus of his practice is on public sector employer litigation, but his practice has spanned the field of civil rights and labor law.
 Attorney Kallor has an equal amount of experience, focusing her practice on labor relations, negotiations, investigations, counseling and training.
-Cindy M. Cieslak, Esq. has practiced for 6 years with a focus on all aspects of labor and employment litigation.
+Cindy M. Cieslak, Esq. has practiced for over 10 years with a focus on all aspects of labor and employment litigation, investigations, and counseling.
 Melinda A. Powell, Esq. rounds out the leadership at Rose Kallor with over 20 years of experience in a wide variety of complex civil rights matters, including First Amendment Retaliation; Civil Rights and § 1983 claims; the Americans with Disabilities Act; zoning matters, the Freedom of Information Act; and contract disputes.
 Attorneys Rose, Kallor, Powell and Cieslak have all been named to the Connecticut Super Lawyers and/or Rising Stars lists.
 Attorneys in our firm have also been recognized by Best Lawyers® and are Martindale Hubbell AV Preeminent® rated.